 Passing A Stopped School Bus

+Matney Law PLLC of Newport News Virginia has put together the following information for your information.
 The Virginia Code penalizes passing a stopped school bus with two separate provisions.
 Code section 46.2-844, Passing Stopped School Buses, punishes the offense as a civil penalty.
 However, code section 46.2-859, Passing A Stopped School Bus, criminalizes the offense as a class 1 misdemeanor under the reckless driving category.

 Section 46.2-844, the civil version, is considered a lesser included offense of the reckless driving code section, so the same driver cannot be convicted of both charges from the same violation.
 This is significant because convictions of the two charges result in such different outcomes.
 The less serious 46.2-844 provides only “a civil penalty of $250” and does not carry any DMV demerit points.
 On the other hand, a conviction under the reckless driving section, 46.2-859, would result in a criminal conviction that would appear permanently on the driver’s criminal history and eleven years on the driver’s DMV transcript, while also subjecting the driver to six DMV demerit points and the possibility that a judge could impose a fine, license suspension, and/or jail.

 The language of the two code sections is very similar with most of the charge descriptions being identical, as indicated by the underlined portions:

 “The driver of a motor vehicle approaching from any direction a clearly marked school bus which is stopped on any highway, private road or school driveway for the purpose of taking on or discharging children, the elderly, or mentally or physically handicapped persons, who … fails to stop and remain stopped until all such persons are clear of the highway, private road or school driveway …” 46.2-844, emphasis added to identify identical language.